subhadip001/ai-chatbot/workbook.md

-# Startegy for Stateless Chat Room Using Redis
+# Strategy for Stateless Chat Room Using Redis

 ## Requirements
  - This app should allow user-to-user chat without using Socket.io, meaning it should be stateless.